isomerpages/moe-pasirriscrestsec/pages/2022 DSA SEC.md

-<p>Applicants shortlisted for interview and selection test would receive a notification from Pasir Ris Crest Secondary School.
+Applicants shortlisted for interview and selection test would receive a notification from Pasir Ris Crest Secondary School.
 The selection interview dates are either on Thu, 14 July or Thu, 21 July 2022.